hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/README.md

 ```

 - Here we don't need to fillna for the market_value_in_eur column because it is **the actual market value of Transfermarkt**, we need real data to evaluate underrated/overrated for part 3.
-- 5% missing is **acceptable**, we can filter out these rows when doing the final evaluation after building the model.
+- 5% missing is **acceptable**, we can drop these rows before performing model building and evaluate after model building.

 # 🔍 EXPLORATORY DATA ANALYSIS
 ## Dataset description